HuhnRetter/Informatikprojekt/ColorRecognition/README.md

 learning_rate = 0.001
 ```

 I tested the model with different parameters and in conclusion I choose the parameters for the following reason.
 The `hidden_size = 25` is the lowest possible value, which results in the highest possible accuracy from the given dataset.
-From multiple tests with different `batch_size` values, and I concluded that the value of `batch_size` needs to be equal or smaller than the classes to minimize overfitting.
+The result of multiple tests with different `batch_size` values resulted in the following conclusion, that the value of `batch_size` needs to be equal or smaller than the classes to minimize overfitting.

 ### Training results